Serpens Establishment, Ophiuchus

 Jericho glanced at Izsak’s hands—rather, his gloves.
 They were conductors, it seemed.

 “Hey, can’t believe I’m hearing that from you,” Izsak snapped back at Gabrielle.
 “I need to practice for Csilla, alright?
 You know how hard it is for Conjurers to do these kinds of things.
-We need to picture every single nook and cranny of the things we conjure down to the details.
+We need to picture every single nook and cranny of the things we conjure down to the bone.
 Anyway, Csilla loves this stuff.”
 Izsak glanced at Jericho and broke into a smile.
 “Csilla is my daughter.
 Here, let me show you.”
 Before Jericho even had the chance to digest the conjured stuffed animal, Izsak shoved yet another object into his face.
 A photograph.

 A smiling young girl with light brown hair braided into twin pigtails sat covered in dirt next to a smiling woman.
 Their smiles were identical as were their light brown eyes.

 “Right next to her is my wife, Elizabeta,” Izsak explained as he shook the photograph back and forth.
 “She works as an agent, too—people think Csilla takes more after her since Csilla took the V-Type Test and it said that she’s a Transmutationist like her mother, but we all know she’s a daddy’s girl.”
 A deep breath.
-“Did you know that she was almost chosen to be saint candidate too—my little Csilla!”
+“Did you know that she was almost chosen to be a saint candidate too—my little Csilla!”

 “You really have no shame.”
 Gabrielle sighed again.